-This policy is maintained and held by the SENDCo alongside the individual files/e-folders of each access arrangements candidate.
+This policy is maintained and held by the SENCo (or equivalent role) alongside the individual files/e-folders of each access arrangements candidate.
 Each file/e-folder contains detailed records of all the essential information that is required to be held according to the regulations.

-Where the SENDCo is storing documentation electronically he/she must create an e-folder for each individual candidate.
+Where the SENCo (or equivalent role) is storing documentation electronically they must create an e-folder for each individual candidate.
 The candidate's e-folder must hold each of the required documents for inspection.
-(1AA, section 4.2)
+(AARA, section 4.2)

-The policy is annually reviewed to ensure that processes are carried out in accordance with the current edition of the JCQ publication 'Adjustments for candidates with disabilities and learning difficulties - Access Arrangements and Reasonable Adjustments'.
+The policy is annually reviewed to ensure that processes are carried out in accordance with the current edition of the JCQ document 'Adjustments for candidates with disabilities and learning difficulties - Access Arrangements and Reasonable Adjustments'.